MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: Introduction

-In summary, the main contributions of this paper can be categorized into three points: \begin{itemize}[leftmargin=*] \item We introduce the MTVQA dataset, to the best of our knowledge, which is the first multilingual TEC-VQA benchmark to provide human expert annotations for text-centric scenarios. \item We benchmark the state-of-the-art MLLMs on our new dataset and show there is still room for performance improvement for these models under multilingual text-rich scenarios. \item We propose a set of baselines for multilingual TEC-VQA tasks. \end{itemize}
+We further investigate recent representative MLLMs, including GPT-4o, GPT-4V, Gemini, Qwen2.5-VL, InternVL-2.5, \textit{etc.}, and their performance on MTVQA.
+As vividly revealed in Tab. \ref{tab:eval_results}, the general MLLM InternVL-2.5 is the top performer, followed by Qwen2.5-VL and closed-source GPT-4o and Claude3 Opus.
+Other general MLLMs like QwenVL Max and QwenVL Plus show mid-tier performance, while text-centric MLLMs lag behind.
+The results unequivocally demonstrate that opportunities for improvement persist within existing MLLMs when applied in multilingual text-rich scenarios.
+In summary, the main contributions of this paper can be categorized into four points: \begin{itemize} \item We coin the MTVQA dataset, which, to the best of our knowledge, is the first multilingual TEC-VQA benchmark providing human expert annotations to solve the ``visual-textual misalignment'' problem in multilingual text-centric scenarios. \item We benchmark various MLLMs and human performance on MTVQA and show that there are still great opportunities for improvement on even the most advanced MLLMs in multilingual text-rich scenarios. \item We establish a set of new multilingual TEC-VQA baselines for closed-source and general-purpose, text-centric MLLMs. \end{itemize}